deserteagle417/RE-SRC-Rules/RE1 Rules.md

 * Run must start at the main menu (Title Screen).

 * Playing music over the game is not allowed.

+* Mods are not allowed to be used (e.g., costume mods, soundtrack mods).

 * Must be played on PC Japanese MediaKite version, or a reprint with REbirth patch (recommended) or 1.7/1.8 patch
   * https://www.speedrun.com/residentevil/resources